TufayelLUS/Django-Based-Blog/readme.md

 A practice project based on Python Django Web Application Framework
 # Goal
 To learn Django with hands on experience to increase the experience with the framework<br>
-Using github to push the new changes as I continue to develop more
+Using github and git to track and push the new changes as I continue to develop more
 # To-Do
 - [x] Create a landing page
 - [x] Activate user account system